-[T]he decision-maker will be trained in how to conduct a grievance process, including ld. at 30353 (bullets added).
+[T]he decision-maker will be trained in how to conduct a grievance process, including

-- How to determine relevance
+- · How to determine relevance

-- How to apply the rape shield protections
+- · How to apply the rape shield protections

-- How . . . to determine the relevance of a cross-examination question before a party or witness must answer.
+- How... to determine the relevance of a cross-examination question before a party or witness must answer.